pasindumuth/PatternV/README.md

 Currently, the client application is still in developement.
 To run the client, simply run index.html on your browser.

-__NOTE__: The way which the client application currently gets it's data is by having it embedded in an html element in index.html.
+__NOTE__: The way which the client application currently gets its data is by having it embedded in an html element in index.html.
 This is a disgusting hack, and should be changed as soon as possible to facilitate scalable developement.
 One possibility is to create a local connection between the browser and a Node.js server, and have the server read